jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 ![](images/98.%20Peels%20(a%20rejected%20concept).048.png)

-Don’t put an exit enter mark through a line, or it will seem to be an access symbol: one of the exit-enter marks is left out in the diagram above for this purpose.
+Don’t put an exit enter mark through a line, or it might seem to be an access symbol: one of the exit-enter marks is left out in the diagram above for this purpose.

 In the peels of a *line* you can’t express exit-enter separation or the type of symbol crossed.
 You can however express that a line with a single peel expresses the amount of crossed borders, by using an extra mark: